Sterilization (microbiology): Nitrogen dioxide

 Nitrogen dioxide (NO2) gas is a rapid and effective sterilant for use against a wide range of microorganisms, including common bacteria, viruses, and spores.
 The unique physical properties of NO2 gas allow for sterilant dispersion in an enclosed environment at room temperature and atmospheric pressure.
-The mechanism for lethality is the degradation of DNA in the spore core through nitration of the phosphate backbone, which kills the exposed organism as it absorbs NO2.
+The mechanism for lethality is the degradation of DNA in the spore's core through nitration of the phosphate backbone, which kills the exposed organism as it absorbs NO2.
 This degradations occurs at even very low concentrations of the gas.
-NO2 has a boiling point of 21 C at sea level, which results in a relatively highly saturated vapour pressure at ambient temperature.
+NO2 has a boiling point of 21 C at sea level, which results in a relatively high saturated vapour pressure at ambient temperature.
 Because of this, liquid NO2 may be used as a convenient source for the sterilant gas.
 Liquid NO2 is often referred to by the name of its dimer, dinitrogen tetroxide (N2O4).
 Additionally, the low levels of concentration required, coupled with the high vapour pressure, assures that no condensation occurs on the devices being sterilized.
 This means that no aeration of the devices is required immediately following the sterilization cycle.
 NO2 is also less corrosive than other sterilant gases, and is compatible with most medical materials and adhesives.

 The most-resistant organism (MRO) to sterilization with NO2 gas is the spore of Geobacillus stearothermophilus, which is the same MRO for both steam and hydrogen peroxide sterilization processes.
 The spore form of G. stearothermophilus has been well characterized over the years as a biological indicator in sterilization applications.
 Microbial inactivation of G. stearothermophilus with NO2 gas proceeds rapidly in a log-linear fashion, as is typical of other sterilization processes.
-Noxilizer, Inc. has commercialized this technology to offer contract sterilization services for medical devices at its Baltimore, Maryland (U.S.) facility.
-This has been demonstrated in Noxilizer’s lab in multiple studies and is supported by published reports from other labs.
+Noxilizer, Inc. has commercialized this technology to offer contract sterilization services for medical devices at its Baltimore, Maryland (USA) facility.
+This has been demonstrated in Noxilizer's lab in multiple studies and is supported by published reports from other labs.
 These same properties also allow for quicker removal of the sterilant and residual gases through aeration of the enclosed environment.
 The combination of rapid lethality and easy removal of the gas allows for shorter overall cycle times during the sterilization (or decontamination) process and a lower level of sterilant residuals than are found with other sterilization methods.

-Eniware, LLC has developed a portable, power-free sterilizer that uses no electricity, heat or water.
+Eniware, LLC has developed a portable, power-free sterilizer that uses no electricity, heat, or water.
 The 25 liter unit makes sterilization of surgical instruments possible for austere forward surgical teams, in health centers throughout the world with intermittent or no electricity and in disaster relief and humanitarian crisis situations.
-The four hour cycle uses a single use gas generation ampoule and a disposable scrubber to remove nitrogen dioxide gas.
+The 4-hour cycle uses a single use gas generation ampoule and a disposable scrubber to remove NO2 gas.